(Be sure to read A Marketer’s Dream, Part 1: Digital Advertising Is King.)

 What I love about this research — it shows that you have to get the basics right.
 You can do No. 3 and No. 4 ALL DAY long, but if your website SUCKS or you don’t have access to DATA — your message might as well be on an outdoor billboard.

 Responsive web design and access to analytics is kind of the ticket to the game.
-Strategic use of digital advertising — IP targeting, retargeting, mobile geo-fencing, social media and marketing automation — are all in the playbook.
+Strategic use of digital advertising for colleges — IP targeting, retargeting, mobile geo-fencing, social media and marketing automation — are all in the playbook.

 Some of my favorite use-cases for our partners: